PlayEveryWare/eos_plugin_for_unity/docs/dev_env/HyperV_Linux_Guest_VM.md

     <img src="/docs/images/hyperv_linux_guest_vm/windows-features-on-off.png" width="400" />

     If these options are greyed out, you may need to enter your bios settings to enable virtualization.
-See [here](https://www.bleepingcomputer.com/tutorials/how-to-enable-cpu-virtualization-in-your-computer-bios/) for general instructions on how to accomplish this.
+See the following guide for general instructions on how to accomplish this: [How to Enable CPU Virtualization in Your Computer BIOS](https://www.bleepingcomputer.com/tutorials/how-to-enable-cpu-virtualization-in-your-computer-bios/).

     You can also tell if Virtualization is enabled in your BIOS by looking at the CPU Performance tab in Task Manager.